mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/kafka/2.8.0-2.3.0/started/index.md

 <p class="message--important"><strong>IMPORTANT: </strong>It is highly recommended to store your custom configuration in source control.</p>

-See [Configuration Options][6] for a list of fields that can be customized via an JSON options file when the Kafka cluster is created.
+See [Configuration Options][6] for a list of fields that can be customized via an JSON options file when the {{ model.techShortName }} cluster is created.

-## Multiple Kafka cluster installation
+## Multiple {{ model.techShortName }} cluster installation

-Installing multiple Kafka clusters is identical to installing Kafka clusters with custom configurations as described above.
+Installing multiple {{ model.techShortName }} clusters is identical to installing {{ model.techShortName }} clusters with custom configurations as described above.
 The only requirement on the operator is that a unique `name` is specified for each installation.

 See the following example: